 Then College happened.

-The marking protocol lost the warm and fuzzy feel of my Primary School teacher, gently pointing out ways to improve.
-The pressure was on to research every thought; reference every quote, and paraphrased idea; write technical jargon that only an academic would understand.
+The professors didn’t have the warm and fuzzy feel of my Primary School teacher, gently pointing out ways to improve.
+The pressure was on to research every thought; reference every quote, and paraphrase every idea; and write technical jargon that only an academic would understand.
 My ability to write creatively about a given topic disappeared into a ‘grade-point’ score, where my future career hung on every word.

 My teaching career didn’t provide much yield from the rigours of college writing.
 Reports had to be concise and factual accounts – although some poetic license could be pursued in the comments section of a child’s report: “Johnny has a unique way of solving problems” (read: Johnny is the class-clown).